ClickHouse/ClickHouse/docs/en/sql-reference/functions/logical-functions.md

 # Logical Functions {#logical-functions}

-Logical functions accept any numeric types, but return a [UInt8](../../sql-reference/data-types/int-uint.md) number equal to 0, 1 or in some cases `NULL`.
+Performs logical operations on arguments of any numeric types, but returns a [UInt8](../../sql-reference/data-types/int-uint.md) number equal to 0, 1 or `NULL` in some cases.

-Zero as an argument is considered “false,” while any non-zero value is considered “true”.
+Zero as an argument is considered `false`, while any non-zero value is considered `true`.

 ## and {#and-and-operator}